Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-The _ContractAgreementFinalizeMessage_ is sent by a provider to indicate a contract agreement has been finalized and the associated asset is accessible.
+The _ContractAgreementFinalizationMessage_ is sent by a provider to indicate a contract agreement has been finalized and the associated asset is accessible.

 ### 8. CancelMessage